nats-io/nats.ws/README.md

 # Installation

+> :warning: If you have used a preview version of nats.ws, the API for message callbacks has changed.
+> Previous versions of the API simply required a message argument.
+The current version of the API
+> normalizes against v2 branches for nats.js and nats.ts.
+The message handler signature is
+> `(err: NatsError|null, m: Msg)`, where an error will be set if there was a problem.
+> This change enables the opportunity to associate errors related to the subscription such as
+> JSON decoding errors, and others.

-**NATS.ws is pre-release** you can get the current development version by:
+** :warning: NATS.ws is a preview** you can get the current development version by:

 ```bash
 npm install nats.ws@next